 Just another one of Gaudi’s many optical illusions (Gaudi you trickster you!).

-Casa Mila is now known as La Pedrera, since the rippling, grey, stone facade of the building resembles a rock quarry more than it does a fancy smancy office building.
+Named for the buisnessman who commissioned the building, Casa Mila is now known as La Pedrera, since the rippling, grey, stone facade of the building resembles a rock quarry more than it does a fancy smancy office building.

-The top-floor apartment, attic, and roof, are all open to visitors.
+Inside the top-floor apartment, attic, and roof, are all open to visitors.
 Start in the roof, which is an awe-inspiring, must-see feature of this building, with its chimney stacks that resemble medieval knights that are ready to vanquish a worthy foe.

-Descend one floor and enter a museum dedicated to Gaudi’s work.
+Next descend one floor and enter a museum dedicated to Gaudi’s work.
 Here, you’ll see his affinity for parabolic arches since they are literally EVERYWHERE (but they’re beautiful so it’s okay).

 The next floor down features an apartment with the furnishings of a well-to-do, Spanish family of the 20th century.